PDF version of Glossary (PDF)

 Medical care plans provide services or payments for services rendered in the hospital or by a qualified medical care provider.

 Preferred provider organization (PPO).
-This type of plan provides coverage through a network of participating healthcare providers.
-Enrollees may receive services outside the network, but at higher costs.
+This type of plan provides coverage through a network of participating health care providers.
+Enrollees may receive services outside the network, but generally at higher costs.
 The additional costs may be in the form of higher deductibles, higher coinsurance rates, or both, or in the form of nondiscounted charges from providers.

 High-deductible health plan (HDHP).
 This type of plan typically features a higher deductible and lower insurance premiums than those of traditional health plans.
 The plan includes catastrophic coverage to protect against large medical expenses, but the insured is responsible for routine out-of-pocket expenses up until they meet the plan deductible.

 HMOs assume both the financial risks associated with providing comprehensive medical services and the responsibility for delivering health care in a particular geographic area, usually in return for a fixed, prepaid fee from members.
 HMOs emphasize preventive care and cover most types of care in full or subject to a copayment.